Designing a Workplace Reuse System

 Prototype

-I facilitated a weekly well-being lunch by partnering with Nostos restaurant and 3 workplace locations at Little Jasmine Spa with funds raised by the Council.
+I facilitated a weekly well-being lunch by partnering with Nostos restaurant and 3 workplace locations at Little Jasmine Spa, funded by the Council.
 Iterations were driven by observations, feedback and surveys.

 Designed to support large workplace orders.
 Pilot data later showed an average of 12 meals per order per business, informing the need for smaller, more flexible delivery bag solutions.